mdavis-xyz/staves-typst/docs/docs.md

 ![G
 Dorian](https://raw.githubusercontent.com/mdavis-xyz/staves-typst/refs/heads/0.1.0/docs/examples/G-dorian.png)

-Figure: G Dorian

-To write all modes with 2 sharps:
+To write all modes with 2 sharps use a `for` loop:

 ``` typ
 #for mode-index in range(1, num-letters-per-octave + 1) {